Assassination of Ivan Stambolić

-Ivan Stambolić was a Serbian politician.
-In his career he rose to become the president of Yugoslavia.
-In August 2000 he was assassinated just before a national, pivotal election, the event itself and reasoning for which is extremely important in understanding some of the events that occurred before the Yugoslav Wars.
+Ivan Stambolić (5 November 1936 - 25 August 2000) was a Serbian politician.
+In his career he rose to become the president of the Presidency of the Socialist Republic of Serbia.
+In August 2000 he was assassinated just before a national, pivotal election, the event itself and reasoning for which is extremely important in understanding some of the events that occurred after the Yugoslav Wars.

 Political career

 Ivan Stambolić was the 56th prime minister of Serbia from May 1978 – 1982, and at one point rose to the presidency of Serbia in 1986; he was the 12th president of Serbia during an extremely important time in the break-up of the former Yugoslavia.

 One of the most important relationships prior to the Yugoslav Wars was that between himself and Slobodan Milošević.
 He had been called a close personal friend of Milošević, the main actor thought to be responsible for the assassination and for many of the horrors that occurred during the Yugoslav Wars.
 He had "supported him through elections" to become the new leader of the League of Communists of Serbia.
 He reportedly spent several days advocating to members of the League of Communists for Milošević, securing him a victory and allowing him to become the president of the League of Communists of Serbia.
 The two had similar ideologies which led to a mutually beneficial relationship at first.

 This political and personal relationship is how his career came to an abrupt end in 1988.
 Milošević ousted him from the Serbian State presidency.
 He remained quiet on the political stage, mainly working in an advisory role after the Yugoslav Wars.
 He disappeared on 25 August 2000 under strange circumstances, which turned out to be a politically motivated assassination.